Unhinged (1982 film): Plot

-On October 22, 1981, (Note: A radio announcement from The Dave Hood Show at the beginning of the film places this as the day the film begins on.) college students Terry, Nancy and Gloria embark for a music festival in rural Washington.
+On October 22, 1981, (Note: A radio announcement from The Dave Hood Show at the beginning of the film places this as the day the film begins.) college students Terry, Nancy, and Gloria embark for a music festival in rural Washington.
 While driving on a forested road, the women smoke marijuana in the car, while a news radio broadcaster announces the recent disappearance of two teenage girls in the area.
 A sudden storm causes Nancy to accidentally crash, rendering all three unconscious.

 Terry awakes to find her and her friends alive, sheltered in an isolated mansion owned by the Penroses: the middle-aged spinster Marion, her mother, and their groundskeeper, Norman.
 Gloria is the only one with serious injuries, so Marion suggests they spend the night until Gloria is able to leave.
-Terry and Nancy are invited to dinner with Marion and her elderly, senile crippled mother.
+Terry and Nancy are invited to dinner with Marion and her elderly, senile, crippled mother.
 Throughout dinner, Marion's mother rants and raves, espousing her misandrist views, and recounts how her husband left her for another woman when the family lived as socialites in Rhode Island.
 She also recurrently accuses Marion of bringing men into the home.
 Later, while the women relax in the parlour, a mysterious man watches them through the windows.

-Later that night, Terry finds a human tooth under her bed and subsequently awakes to the sound of a man breathing heavily upstairs.
+Later that night, Terry finds a human tooth under her bed and subsequently awakens to the sound of a man breathing heavily upstairs.
 In the morning, Terry and Nancy take a shower, while someone spies on them through a peephole in the wall.
-Later that day, Nancy elects to walk to the local village alone, and starts off through the woods.
+Later that day, Nancy elects to walk to the local village alone and starts off through the woods.
 When she arrives at a rural country road, she is attacked by a cloaked figure with a long scythe, who slashes her to death.
-That evening at dinner, Mrs. Penrose continues to ramble about her disgust for men and harangue Marion, while Terry worries about Nancy's absence.
+That evening at dinner, Mrs. Penrose continues to ramble about her disgust for men and harangues Marion, while Terry worries about Nancy's absence.
 Alone in her bedroom, Terry once again hears the breathing and goes to investigate.
-She searches the attic, where she finds black and white pictures of two children, and an old tool belt with a dusty handgun and machete.
+She searches the attic, where she finds black-and-white pictures of two children and an old tool belt containing a dusty handgun and a machete.
 She goes back downstairs and sees the man staring in at her through the window, and runs screaming through the house.
-Marion consoles her and reveals that the man is Carl, her developmentally-disabled younger brother.
+Marion consoles her and reveals that the man is Carl, her developmentally disabled younger brother.
 Marion insists that he is harmless, and Terry goes back to bed.